ZeepReactorr/Metabolic_Syndrom_Project/README.md

 ## EDA

-For the Exploratory Data Analysis, we permformed various graphs, availables in the [eda.py](https://github.com/ZeepReactorr/Metabolic_Syndrom_Project/blob/main/eda.py) file. histograms, bar charts, and heatmaps were used to examine the dataset's structure and identify patterns.
+For the Exploratory Data Analysis, we performed various graphs, availables in the [eda.py](https://github.com/ZeepReactorr/Metabolic_Syndrom_Project/blob/main/eda.py) file. histograms, bar charts, and heatmaps were used to examine the dataset's structure and identify patterns.
 The dataset does not have an overrepresentation of any particular population. **Obesity** and **diabetes** emerge as key factors, indicating that these variables play a significant role in the analysis, potentially influencing the outcomes or predictions of the model.

 ## Preprocessing